zorrrooo/Multivariate-Regression-on-R/README.md

 Investigating the impacts of each type of trade on the environment in developing countries using a panel data on 147 developing countries from 1960 to 2020 (World Bank).

 ## Materials and Methods
+### Data
-### Data: A panel data has been used for major macroeconomic indicators (trade, GDP, FDI, Capital, labor force participation rate) and carbon dioxide emissions from the World Development Indicators database available online.
+A panel data has been used for major macroeconomic indicators (trade, GDP, FDI, Capital, labor force participation rate) and carbon dioxide emissions from the World Development Indicators database available online.
+### Model
-### Model: Three econometric models have been built to compute the total, commodity and service trade.
+Three econometric models have been built to compute the total, commodity and service trade.
+### Estimation Technique
-### Estimation Technique: Fixed and Random Effects method.
+Fixed and Random Effects method.
+### Variables
-### Variables: Carbondioxide emissions (air quality indicator) as a dependent variable while trade, GDP, FDI, capital and labor force are all independent variables.
+Carbondioxide emissions (air quality indicator) as a dependent variable while trade, GDP, FDI, capital and labor force are all independent variables.

 ## Results
 (1) Overall trade increases CO2 emissions.